lbain/lucybain/source/blog/2014/10-18-closures.md

 closure(); // returns "I'm here for a long time"
 ```

-Notice that `aClosure` doesn't return `longLivedVariable`, but rather `innerFunction`.
+Notice that `aClosure` doesn’t return `longLivedVariable`, but rather `innerFunction`.
 This means there’s a reference hanging around to `innerFunction`, and because `innerFunction` has a reference to `longLivedVariable`, that variable continues to exist.

 Finally, when we call `closure()`, we're really calling `innerFunction()` (the returned value of `aClosure()`), which in turn returns `longLivedVariable`.